ericshin13/South-Bend-Livability-Investment-Dashboard/README.md

 **Group Collaborators: Steven Villalon, Natasha Malik, Gabby Salera, Eric Shin**

-## Technology Used: R Programming Language
+## Technology Used: R Programming Language, Google Docs
 ## Project Code is located in the app.R file
 ## Project Brief is located in the pdf file